-- In the second year of service, faculty must minimally demonstrate a clear and a detailed plan for their scholarly activity. - For their third evaluation in the fourth year of service, faculty should present evidence of success in scholarly activity, though publications, and grant applications. - Tenure Application: For their fourth evaluation (the tenure review) in the sixth year of service, faculty must clearly demonstrate evidence of appropriate accomplishment and a program of continued scholarly productivity.
-There should be a record of sustained scholarly activity through the five year period and the expectation that research will continue during the post-tenure period.
+- In the second year of service, faculty must minimally demonstrate a clear and a detailed plan for their scholarly activity. - For their third evaluation in the fourth year of service, faculty must present evidence of success in scholarly activity, though publications, and grant applications. - Tenure Application: For their fourth evaluation (the tenure review) in the sixth year of service, faculty must clearly demonstrate evidence of appropriate accomplishment and a program of continued scholarly productivity.
+There must be a record of sustained scholarly activity through the five-year period and the expectation that research will continue during the post-tenure period.
 As outlined in the MOA, an external reviewer for tenure will also provide an evaluation of the candidate's scholarship.

 - 1. A statement providing a summary (listing) of the candidate's scholarly activities since coming to Rowan University.
-The statement should clearly indicate how each activity relates to economics. - 2.
-Copies of relevant publications, reviews, reports, proceedings, etc. should be included in the Supplemental Folder.
+The statement must clearly indicate how each activity relates to economics as an academic discipline. - 2.
+Copies of relevant publications, reviews, reports, proceedings, and all relevant documents . should be included in the Supplemental Folder(s).